ChangingMinds Web

 Convergent validity

-Convergent validity occurs where constructs that are expected to relate do so.
+Convergent validity occurs where measures of constructs that are expected to correlate do so.
+This is similar to concurrent validity (which looks for correlation with other tests).

 Discriminant validity